arshappleid/cosc-360-project/docs/tasks_completed.md

 - Programmed the User list page
 - Admin Panel Front end
 - Home page frontend.
+  - tweaked home page backend to actually work as intended
 - Contributed to a lot of product.php frontend
 - Most of the general styling of the website
 - The HTML and CSS framework that is used on every page